IBM-Cloud/docs/services/ContinuousDelivery/index.md

  * You can create integrated DevOps open [toolchains](/docs/services/ContinuousDelivery/toolchains_about.html){: new_window} to enable tool integrations that support your development, deployment, and operations tasks.

-  A toolchain is an integrated set of tools that you can use to collaboratively develop, build, deploy, test, and manage applications.
-You can create toolchains that include {{site.data.keyword.Bluemix_notm}} services, open source tools, and third-party tools, such as GitHub, PagerDuty, and Slack, that make development and operations repeatable and easier to manage.
+  A toolchain is an integrated set of tools that you can use to collaboratively develop, build, deploy, test, and manage applications and make operations repeatable and easier to manage.
+Toolchains can include open source tools, {{site.data.keyword.Bluemix_notm}} services, such as [{{site.data.keyword.DRA_full}}](/docs/services/ContinuousDelivery/di_working.html){: new_window}, and third-party tools, such as GitHub, PagerDuty, and Slack.

  * Deliver continuously by using automated [pipelines](/docs/services/ContinuousDelivery/pipeline_about.html){: new_window}.